moonbitlang/moonbit-docs/moonbit-docs/docs/README.md

 Curly brackets are used to group multiple expressions in the consequent or the else clause.

-#### If let
+#### Conditional Binding

-In MoonBit, a conditional expression always returns a value, and you can use the `if let` syntax to bind the value of the condition to a variable.
+In MoonBit, as a conditional expression always returns a value, it can be used to bind the value of the condition to a variable.
 Here is an example:

 ```moonbit